sapphonie/MGEMod/README.md

 - A server segfault can be caused by [certain interactions between Sniper, Heavy, and Pyro](https://forums.alliedmods.net/showthread.php?t=302264), if they are enabled.
 This is a bug with TF2, not MGEMod.
 A SourceMod extension fix for this is available [here](https://github.com/Kenzzer/JetPack_Fix).

 ## What happened to the old repo?
-- The developer, [Lange](https://github.com/Lange), is undergoing serious mental health issues, which have unfortunately led him to private all of his repositories on github.com, including more popular ones, such as NodeCG, now hosted [here](https://github.com/nodecg/nodecg).
+- The developer, [Alex](https://github.com/alvancamp), privated all of their GitHub repositories a while ago, including MGE and SOAP-DM.
+This necessitated a new repository, aka this one.

+They have unprivated them, and you can find the original unmaintained version of MGE [here](https://github.com/alvancamp/MGEMod).